Fusion Markets Minimum Deposit: Key Information & Guide (2023)

 If you choose the Demo account type, you are required to customize your account by choosing the account type, base currency, leverage, and trading platform.
 In addition to that, you must enter your details such as first name, last name, and phone number.
 Click “Create Account” when you are done.

-3. Provide the documents to the broker
+- Provide the documents to Fusion Markets

 If you choose the Live Account option, you will be asked 2 things